top of page

 Memorial Middle School ornament, 2021

-The 8th in the series is the Memorial Junior High/Middle School ornament.
-This ornament was released in 2021 as construction had just begun on a new consolidated middle school, located on the athletic field of the existing school.
+The Memorial Junior High/Middle School ornament was released in 2021 as construction had just begun on a new consolidated middle school, located just behind the existing school.

 8.jpg